-- 34. In line with the two Strategic Goals, WFP has five Strategic Objectives, which relate to the elements of SDG 2 and SDG 17 addressed by WFP.
-The Strategic Objectives frame WFP's programmatic and operational focus, and provide links between the Strategic Goals and the Strategic Results that connect WFP to country and global efforts through relevant SDG 2 and SDG 17 targets. - 35.
-WFP's integration of gender equality and women's empowerment into all of its work and activities is particularly important as women have critical roles in all the SDGs, with many targets specifically recognizing gender equality and women's empowerment both as objectives and as part of the solution.
-WFP will ensure that women and men participate equally in the design, implementation, monitoring and evaluation of gender-transformative programmes and policies, and that its work promotes decision-making by women and girls.
-WFP will pay special attention to mitigating and preventing violence, including through ending gender-based discrimination and harmful practices against women and girls.
+- 44.45.
+WFP's integration of gender equality and women's empowerment into all of its work and activities is particularly important, with many targets specifically recognizing gender equality and women's empowerment both as objectives and as part of the solution.
+WFP will ensure that women and men equitably participate in the design, implementation, monitoring and evaluation of gender-transformative programmes and policies, and that its work promotes decision-making by women and girls.
+WFP will pay special attention to mitigating mitigate and preventing prevent violence, including gender-based discrimination and harmful practices against women and girls.
 In addition to its commitment to gender equality and women's empowerment, WFP will work to integrate humanitarian protection concerns and accountability to affected populations in all its activities.
-It will pay attention to the specific vulnerabilities of different groups, including women, men, girls, boys, elderly persons, persons with disabilities, or others.
+It will pay attention to the specific vulnerabilities of different groups, including women, men, girls, boys, elderly persons, persons with disabilities, or others. - 45.46.
+The parameters and contexts, including partnerships, in which each WFP Strategic Objective and its related Strategic Results will guide WFP's assistance to countries are discussed in the following paragraphs.
+As not all Strategic Objectives and Strategic Results will apply to all countries, the situations in which WFP will not expect to make significant contributions are also articulated.
+WFP's activities will reflect the needs in a specific country or region, the added value that WFP can bring at a particular time and place, and the presence and capabilities of other actors.
+WFP will work with partners to implement programmes that strengthen the capacities of communities and countries to manage underlying risks, save lives and livelihoods, and end hunger.
+WFP will select the appropriate tool or mix of tools based on a rigorous analysis of needs and context, beneficiary preferences, operational goals, efficiency, and evidence of potential impact.